 Important Dates & Deadlines

-- March 1 – Annual Reviews are due!
-Please contact your adviser to meet during the spring semester.
+- March 1 – Annual Reviews were due March 1st!
+Please contact your adviser to meet NOW if you haven’t completed yet.

 - April 27 – Last day of instruction

 - April 30 – May 4 – Final Exams

 - Curious about your graduate degree deadlines?
 Visit the WSU Graduate School website to stay on track of all the requirements for your master’s or doctoral degree.